 top of page

-How Paying Parties Challenge a Bill of Costs at Detailed Assessment
+How to Challenge a Bill of Costs (Detailed Assessment Guide)

 A bill of costs is not accepted at face value.
 Paying parties routinely challenge: